lizij/LearningNotes/Algorithm/Linear.md

 ### Consistent hashing

-If the output of hash() is evenly distributed, (hash() % m) is also evenly distributed.
+If the output of `hash()` is evenly distributed, `hash() % m` is also evenly distributed.

-However, if m becomes n (n > m), the previous output of "% m" is not valid.
+However, if m becomes n (n > m), the previous output of `% m` is not valid anymore.
 We need to compute all again.

-For example, we use hash() to distribute some data evenly in 3 computers.
+For example, we use `hash()` to distribute some data evenly in 3 computers.
 If we need to add 1 computer, to make sure the data distributed evenly we need to compute all again.
 It will cause a heavy computing burden on computers.
 Consistent hashing is a good way to solve this problem:

 1. Divide the computer nodes into many virtual nodes.

-2. Use the same hash() to map virtual nodes and data in a same hashing circle
+2. Use the same `hash()` to map virtual nodes and data in a same hashing circle

   ![](http://img.blog.csdn.net/20140411001433375?watermark/2/text/aHR0cDovL2Jsb2cuY3Nkbi5uZXQvY3l3b3Nw/font/5a6L5L2T/fontsize/400/fill/I0JBQkFCMA==/dissolve/70/gravity/SouthEast)